TurchenkoDima/test/README.md

-Don`t worry.
+Don`t worry, be happy.
 It is a test project